-During the second year, students are expected to propose and initiate work on a dissertation problem under the guidance of a faculty preceptor.
-The neurosciences group at UC San Diego currently conducts animal research and clinical studies in the fields of neuroanatomy, neurochemistry, neuropharmacology, neurophysiology, comparative neurology, physiology of excitable membranes, synaptic transmission, neuronal integration and coding, nervous system tissue culture, neuroimmunology, brain function, sensory physiology, motor mechanism, and systems analysis as applied to neurological problems.
+During the third year, students are expected to propose and initiate work on a dissertation problem under the guidance of a faculty adviser.
+The group in neurosciences faculty at UC San Diego currently conducts animal research and clinical studies in the fields of neuroanatomy, neurochemistry, neuropharmacology, neurophysiology, comparative neurology, physiology of excitable membranes, synaptic transmission, neuronal integration and coding, nervous system tissue culture, neuroimmunology, brain function, sensory physiology, motor mechanism, and systems analysis as applied to neurological problems.

 This examination, a university requirement, focuses on the proposed research that the student will undertake for his or her dissertation.
 This examination is conducted by the approved doctoral committee.

-The required formalities listed in the Instruction for Preparation and Submission of Doctoral Dissertations issued by the Office of Graduate Studies and Research to students should be followed closely.
+The required formalities listed in the Instruction for Preparation and Submission of Doctoral Dissertations issued by the Office of Graduate Studies to students should be followed closely.
 The final examination includes both a public presentation followed by a closed defense of the dissertation with members of the committee.